Registered Charity No: 523074

 - The following persons have responsibility for specific items:

-First Aid box: Booking Secretary
+First Aid box: Bookings Secretary

 Monitoring of Accidents: Chairman

-Health & Safety Checklist (annual): Nominated representative
+Health & Safety Checklist (annual): nominated representative

 Fire Evacuation Plan and Risk Assessment: Secretary